ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 | Service management | [{{site.data.keyword.monitoringfull_notm}}](/docs/monitoring?topic=monitoring-about-monitor)    | {{site.data.keyword.monitoringfull_notm}} service to monitor {{site.data.keyword.codeengineshort}} workloads. {{site.data.keyword.codeengineshort}} forwards selected information about your workloads to monitoring so that you can monitor specific metrics such as requests, revisions, and duration.   |
 | | [{{site.data.keyword.loganalysisshort}}](/docs/log-analysis?topic=log-analysis-getting-started)              | {{site.data.keyword.codeengineshort}} apps, jobs, functions, or builds in the console with logging enabled, logs are forwarded to an {{site.data.keyword.loganalysisshort}} service where they are indexed, enabling full-text search through all generated messages and convenient querying based on specific fields. |
 | | [{{site.data.keyword.cloudaccesstraillong}}](/docs/atracker?topic=atracker-about)   | View, manage, and audit user-initiated activities made in your {{site.data.keyword.codeengineshort}} service instance by using the {{site.data.keyword.cloudaccesstrailshort}} service.      |
 {: caption="Table 2.
-AI Summarization using highly resilient serverless architecture in {{site.data.keyword.cloud_notm}} components" caption-side="bottom"}
+AI Summarization using highly resilient serverless architecture components" caption-side="bottom"}